-The model is shown in Figure 49.
-The occupants were initially located in one room.
-They then proceed to their exits.
+The occupants were initially located in one room and then proceed to their exits as shown in Figure 63.

-Figure 49: Model used to test behaviors.
+Figure 63.
+Model used to test behaviors.

-Figure 50 shows a plot of the refuge room usage.
+Figure 64 shows a plot of the refuge room usage.
 The 50 occupants assigned to use the refuge did so.
 The same results were obtained for SFPE and Steering+SFPE modes.

-Figure 50: Occupants in the refuge room.
+Figure 64.
+Occupants in the refuge room.
 Steering mode simulation.